UNINETTSigma2/documentation/jobs/scratchfiles.md

 ## Recommendations

-We recommend that the job script itself and the Slurm output file (slurm-<jobid>.log) are kept in the project area.
+We recommend that the job script itself and the Slurm output file (slurm-<jobid>.log) are kept on the paralell sile system.
 The default location for the Slurm output file is the directory where one runs sbatch.
-You can also keep both of these files in your home directory, but be aware that the disk quota for home directories is quite small.
+You can also keep both of these files in your home directory, but be aware that the disk quota for home directories is quite small (but it has backup for your important files).

 ### Input files

 Where to keep input files depends on how they are used.

-If an input file is read sequentially (i.e., from start to end), it is best to keep it in the project area.
+If an input file is read sequentially (i.e., from start to end), it is best to keep it in the work/home or project area.

 ```{warning}
 The storage location pointed to by $LOCALSCRATCH is limited, of